GUE-CYBER-LIMITED/digital-skills-for-marketing/01_foundations/course_conclusion.md

+---
+layout: page
+title: "Module 1 Conclusion"
+parent: "Module 1: Foundations of Digital Technology"
+nav_order: 7
+---

-# Course Conclusion
+# Module 1 Conclusion

 Congratulations on completing all seven lessons of **Module 1: Foundations of Digital Technology**!
-You’ve embarked on an incredible journey, learning the core concepts that power today’s digital world.
+You've embarked on an incredible journey, learning the core concepts that power today's digital world.
 Using your **Windows computer** and **Android phone**, you’ve explored computers, operating systems, the internet, websites, and more, all while gaining insights into other systems like macOS, iOS, and Linux.
 Here’s a quick recap of your achievements:

 - **Lesson 1: What is a Computer?**
   Learned about computers, their hardware (CPU, RAM, storage, input/output devices), software (OS, apps), and types (PCs, laptops, servers, mobile devices).
 You identified computer parts and simulated how computers process data.